How to Balance Feeding and Sleeping Through the Night

 • If your baby feeds to fall asleep and this is a problem for you, try re-arranging their bedtime routine to reduce the association of feeding and sleep.

-For parents of tiny babies, getting an eight-hour stretch of sleep at night is #goals.
+For parents of tiny babies, getting an eight-hour stretch of sleep at night is # goal.
 It might feel like that day may never come, but with the right expert tips, you’ll be able to feed your baby what they need and work towards longer, more restful stretches of sleep.

 For the first few months, we all understand that waking up to feed your baby is part of the job.
 Their bellies are tiny and need to be filled frequently.
 But at a certain point…. we all need sleep!

 In the meantime, we asked lactation counselor and doula Jada Shapiro for some sleeping and feeding tips and tricks you need to make it through the night.
-Jada is the founder of boober, a platform where parents can find classes and care providers like lactation consultants and postpartum doulas.
-Here’s her expert tips on how parents and baby can best survive the long nights of feedings at every stage.
+Jada is the founder of Boober, a platform where parents can find classes and care providers like lactation consultants and postpartum doulas.
+Here are her expert tips on how parents and babies can best survive the long nights of feedings at every stage.

 Newborn: